philiptaron/systemd/systemd-258/posts/23-terminal-features.md

 Summary: this removes a major race *and* it's even one line shorter than the previous code.
 Yay!

-Oh, and yes, it would be great if shells would natively support such ready notifications, it's not rocket science after all, and I'd claim it's a pretty common problem when doing concurrent stuff in shell, in particular in test scripts.
-And the current hacky ways people use to work around this are sometimes hair raising.
+Oh, and yes, it would be great if shells would natively support such ready notifications.
+It's not rocket science, after all, and I'd claim it's a pretty common problem when doing concurrent stuff in shell, in particular in test scripts.
+The current hacky ways people use to work around this are sometimes hair-raising.

-And also, let me emphasize: `sd_notify()` is fantastic for services, but the concept is so simple and powerful, that it is also great for any other tool too. i.e. it's not just `journalctl`, `busctl`, `varlinkctl` that benefit from the concept, it's really any tool that can be somewhat long-running and has an initialization phase about whose completion the caller might want to know.
+And also, let me emphasize: `sd_notify()` is fantastic for services, but the concept is so simple and powerful that it is also great for any other tool too.
+That is, it's not just `journalctl`, `busctl`, `varlinkctl` that benefit from the concept, it's really any tool that can be somewhat long-running and has an initialization phase about whose completion the caller might want to know.

 ---

-> **[@ablu](https://mastodon.social/@ablu)** well sure, but it also does something very different...
-One spawns a full fledged service in containment and lifecycle tracking, the other just forks a process into the bg...
+> **[@ablu](https://mastodon.social/@ablu)** Well sure, but it also does something very different.
+One spawns a full-fledged service in containment and lifecycle tracking, the other just forks a process into the bg.

 That's right.
 The comparison might have been confusing because both concepts achieve a bit of readiness/syncing.
 But no doubt, they are different.
 What `systemd-notify` does is much lighter weight.